Who and What We Fund

 Find out about the types of organisations and kinds of work we currently provide funding for.

-Our Programme Awards are available to charities with an income over £2million per year.
+Our Programme Awards are available to organisations with an income over £2million per year.
 For more information see here.

 • Financial Security: tackling the financial and material effects of poverty on people and communities